DarianSteynDesign/tradeDataVisualizer/README.md

 # Please run with CORS flag removed in Chrome
 chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security

 The file reader uses a Ajax call to read the file/data and this creates a CORS error in the browser.

+Open the index.html file to view application.